When and how do you actually know that you are finally ready to be in a new relationship, after going through a horrible breakup?

 - The first of which is being desperate for answers – asking yourself and seeking answers from your close friends and family members about what exactly went wrong, feeling clueless and disoriented about why the other person left you.

 - The second is being in denial.
 Here, we keep on telling ourselves lies about it being ‘just a bad phase’ to move over.

 - The third phase is where we keep on bargaining the consequences of the breakup with our partners.
 We beg them to at least lessen the harshness of the punishment they inflict on us.

 - The fourth phase is where you relapse to the pain and agony you were denying so long.

 - Now, you are overcome with anger and become extremely violent to yourself and to others; frustration engulfing you whole.

 - The last two phases are initial acceptance and redirected hope which makes you entirely free from the poisonous thoughts of the other person.

-When you reach the last two phases you will entirely feel yourself rejuvenated with the new sunshine of hope.
-Your ex partner’s reactive actions on the social media, their sightings, accidental bump-ins with them, their new partner- none of it will matter to you anymore.
-They become just another part of the crowd and is left in the periphery of your attention.
+When you reach the last two phases you will entirely feel yourself rejuvenated with a new sunshine of hope.
+Your ex-partner’s reactive actions on social media, their sightings, accidental bump-ins with them, their new partner- none of it will matter to you anymore.
+They become just another part of the crowd and are left in the periphery of your attention.

 And now you can sense, other people are centering in on your attention!